google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 It’s helpful to keep a reference to the file handle around so that it can be used later.
-It’ll be needed to save changes back to the file, or any other file operations.
+It’ll be needed to save changes back to the file, or to perform any other file operations.
 In the next few milestones, installed Progressive Web Apps will also be able to save the handle to IndexedDB and persist access to the file across page reloads.